 Disconnect all electric power, including remote disconnects and discharge all motor start/run capacitors before servicing.
-Follow proper lockout/ tagout procedures to ensure the power cannot be inadvertently energized.
-Verify with a CAT III or IV voltmeter rated per NFPA 70E that all capacitors have discharged.
+Follow proper lockout/tagout procedures to ensure the power cannot be inadvertently energized.
+Verify with an appropriate voltmeter that all capacitors have discharged.
+Failure to disconnect power and discharge capacitors before servicing could result in death or serious injury.